 You can buy “Core Java Volume II: Advanced Features” book from below stores.

 - Key Java: Advanced Tips and Techniques

-If you are looking more advanced topics related to Serialization, Testing, Performance Tuning, real time systems and graphics then this is the book for you.
-It covers following topics.
+If you are looking for more advanced topics related to Serialization, Testing, Performance Tuning, real-time systems and graphics then this is the book for you.
+It covers the following topics.

 - Brief introduction of java

 - Streams, Serialization